pelson/pelson.github.io/content/heroku_fuse_mount.md

 Author: Phil Elson

-This evening I'm going to take a different approach to how I would normaly blog.
+This evening I'm going to take a different approach to how I would normally blog.

 Rather than reporting the results of a technical investigation or highlighting a new/shiny package, I wanted to paint a realistic picture of the technical exploration process.

-As it happens, this particular investigation consumed a couple of hours and appears to have drawn an unsucessful result.
+As it happens, this particular investigation consumed a couple of hours and appears to have drawn an unsuccessful result.
 Despite this, the learnings are invaluable as they will be directly and immediately applicable to other areas of my work.

 <!-- PELICAN_END_SUMMARY -->

 ## The problem

 I run a number of services on Heroku.
 It's an amazing platform for rapid prototyping of (mostly web) applications.
-The beauty of Heroku is the ease of deployment as well as its availablity, scalability and cost.
+The beauty of Heroku is the ease of deployment as well as its availability, scalability and cost.

 I have one particular application on Heroku that draws statistics from a moderately sized, slow paced, filestore.
-Unfortunately, since all storage on Heroku is ephermeral, that means I must fetch the data at least once every 24 hours (when Heroku restarts the container) to recompute my statistics (which are cached for application performance).
+Unfortunately, since all storage on Heroku is ephemeral, that means I must fetch the data at least once every 24 hours (when Heroku restarts the container) to recompute my statistics (which are cached for application performance).
 Fetching the data is a costly operation, and I'd rather avoid it if possible.

 Instead of fetching the data on a daily basis, I'd like to have a third-party filestore that can be used from within the Heroku application for its statistics generation.
 I'd also like to use the store for the cache (which itself can be mem-cached/cached to the ephemeral Heroku disk).